 The graph shows the persistent pay gaps between Pakeha, Maori and Pacific women and men, and from 2011, 'Asian' women and men.
 (See NB to table below re ethnic groups.)

 The highest line, blue, is Pakeha men.
 The lowest line, grey, is Pacific women.
 The graph shows that the difference between the two growing, as part of a general (and gendered) trend of polarising incomes since the 1980s.

-NB: This new IS category from 2009 includes origins in the Indian peninsula, South East Asia and East Asia regions, a population now twice as large as the New Zealand Pacific population.
+* Source: Statistics NZ, NZ-Stat.
+The Asian category (2009 onward) includes origins in the Indian peninsula, South East Asia and East Asia regions, a population now twice as large as the New Zealand Pacific population.
 Another new category compiles Middle East, South American and African origins (17,000 people in 2010).
 (Culturally and economically, these categories are confusing, in our view.
 New immigrant groups may not yet have a normal population profile (ie few children and old people in NZ) which can distort labour market statistics.)

 You can see similar figures for recent years here (and for several previous years on request).

 Within the overall trends shown in the graph, there are fluctuations.
 The 2015 figures show shifts of a percentage point or so, but little real improvement.
 In 2014 Pakeha women and Maori and Pacific men appeared to gain a little.
 In 2013 the relative position of Maori women to Pakeha women and to male groups appeared to improve a little on 2012, with also a slight improvement for Pacific women.
 Many men from Maori and Pacific communities are in low paid 'male' jobs, or also in undervalued service sector jobs alongside women.
 Maori and Pacific women earn around two-thirds the average pay of Pakeha men.